josemotta/IoT.Starter.Pi.Lumi/README.md

 At this complement of the third part, the objective is to extend the `Thing` web service to allow IR remotes and their respective codes to be considered by the API.
 Powered by Lirc, the `IoT.Starter.Pi.Lumi` is useful on IoT initiatives that require infrared support.

-We have then two `Things`, available as IoT starter kits:
+We will have then two `Things`, available as IoT starter kits:

 - **[IoT.Starter.Pi.Thing](https://github.com/josemotta/IoT.Starter.Pi.Thing)**:	an embryo for IoT initiatives, to be used on all projects.